×

 (4) Pray - abortion is the intentional destruction of a preborn life.
 This is a spiritual war; we need Jesus Christ to go before us in this battle for the rescue of preborn children.
 Lift up specific requests to the Lord about your upcoming trip.

-Making the decision to raise your voice for the unborn in a location you are not used to can feel nerve wracking, but anywhere there is abortion, we should feel compelled to do something to advocate for the children's cause.
+Making the decision to raise your voice for the unborn in a location you are not used to can be nerve-wracking, but anywhere there is abortion, we should feel compelled to do something to advocate for the children's cause.
 If you have seven days on vacation, why not dedicate one of those to locating the nearest abortion clinic and prayerfully examining how you can make a mark for life in that place?

 Hopping into an Uber and going to an abortion clinic in Arizona I was completely unfamiliar with--prior to the trip--seemed somewhat disorganized and risky, but I knew, for some reason, God was calling me to fight for the preborn in that place.
 When I stepped out on a limb and went, God faithfully provided in more ways than I expected.
 I interacted with four local pro-life activists, learned about how abortion affects the Phoenix area, and got to talk with a girl who turned away from her abortion appointment that day.
 Who knows, maybe it was for that particular girl and her baby that God led me to walk into the unknown that morning.
 When God burdens your heart to go out and defend the local unborn children who are signed up for death, you never know what particular ways you will discover that God has gone before you.